Warehouse District Kurazukuri (Kawagoe)

 Top:

 Osawa house - The oldest storehouse in Kawagoe was built in 1792 by a wealthy kimono merchant.
-Luckily it survived a huge fire during the Meiji era (1868 - 1912).
+Luckily it survived a huge fire during the Meiji era (1868 - 1912) and it is still used as a folk craft store.
+The government gave this building the status of a National Important Cultural Property.

 Kurazukuri Museum - Before the property was turned into a museum it belonged to the tobacco wholesale merchant Bunzo Koyama.
-Here you can learn more about the construction process of these old warehouses (kurazukuri), traditional tools used and it is also very interesting to study the interior design.
+Here you can learn more about the construction process of these old warehouses (kurazukuri), and the traditional tools used and it is also very interesting to study interior design.

-Toki no kane (Time Bel Tower) - This landmark building of Kawagoe is used since the Edo period to announce the time by ringing the bell.
+Toki no Kane (Time Bel Tower) - This landmark building of Kawagoe has been used since the Edo period to announce the time by ringing the bell.
+The tower was built by daimyo (feudal lord) Tadakatsu Sakai (1587 - 1662).
+The building was destroyed by the Great Fire of Kawagoe in 1893 and immediately reconstructed in 1894.
 You have a chance to hear the bell sound daily at 6:00 am, 12:00 pm, 3:00 pm and 6:00 pm.
 The Ministry of the Environment selected this sound as one of the 100 Soundscapes of Japan: Preserving Our Heritage.
 The tower was burned down 3times in its history.
-The last time Toki no kane was reconstructed was in 1894 after the Great Fire of Kawagoe in 1893.

 Nearby: